Centers of Gravity Calculator

 The ratio supplier rate/customer rate expresses how relatively less suppliers pull warehouses than customers do.
 To minimize transport costs a Center of Gravity should move closer towards a customer than towards a supplier, if their total transport volumes would be equal, regardless distance!

-(But keep in mind that a supplier is not just a small customer as they can pull all warehouses.
+Keep in mind that a supplier is not just a small customer as they can pull all warehouses.
 Read user manual section Logical steps - Step 4.
-Add suppliers for more info.)
+Add suppliers for more info.

 Small customers shipments versus large customers shipments